-Our audit procedures related to the revenue and cash flow projections ("projections"), and the selection of EBITDA multiples and discount rate for the valuation of the Adventure reporting unit included the following, among others:
+Our audit procedures related to the revenue and cash flow projections ("projections"), and the selection of EBITDA multiples, discount and royalty rates for the valuation of the Adventure reporting unit and Rhino-Rack and MAXTRAX trademarks included the following, among others:

-- We tested the effectiveness of internal controls over the goodwill impairment analysis, including those over revenue and cash flow projections, and the selection of EBITDA multiples and discount rate. - We evaluated the reasonableness of management's projections by comparing the projections to: - Historical revenues and cash flows. - Internal communications to management and the Board of Directors. - Projected information included in industry reports and certain of its peer companies. - With the assistance of our fair value specialists, we evaluated the reasonableness of the valuation methodologies, EBITDA multiples and discount rate by: - Testing the source information underlying the determination of the discount rate and the mathematical accuracy of the calculations. - Developing a range of independent estimates and comparing those estimates to the discount rate selected by management. - Evaluating EBITDA multiples, including testing the underlying source information and mathematical accuracy of the calculations, and comparing the multiples selected by management to its comparable publicly traded companies.
+- We tested the effectiveness of internal controls over the goodwill and indefinite-lived intangible assets impairment analysis, including those over revenue and cash flow projections, and the selection of EBITDA multiples, discount rate, and royalty rates. - We evaluated the reasonableness of management's projections by comparing the projections to: - Historical revenues and cash flows. - Internal communications to management and the Board of Directors. - Projected information included in industry reports and certain of its peer companies. - With the assistance of our internal fair value specialists, we evaluated the reasonableness of the valuation methodologies, EBITDA multiples, discount rates, and royalty rates by: - Testing the source information underlying the determination of the discount and royalty rates and the mathematical accuracy of the calculations. - Developing a range of independent estimates and comparing those estimates to the discount rate selected by management. - Evaluating EBITDA multiples, including testing the underlying source information and mathematical accuracy of the calculations, and comparing the multiples selected by management to its comparable publicly traded companies.